-Over the course of a competition riders and/or trainers may be issued with a yellow card for one of the following reasons.
+Over the course of a competition riders and/or trainers may be issued with a yellow card for one of the reasons.
 If they receive a second yellow card for a second offence, they will receive a red card.
-These can be issued by the referee/assistant referees or any of the box team.
-In extreme circumstances that rider can also be asked to leave the arena in order for the team to carry on scoring.
+These can be issued by the referee and/or any of the box team.
+A red card will result in either an elimination from that race or the rider/trainer being asked to leave the arena.
 The offences include: